ProlificsPanther/DockerPanther/README.md

 [Panther Docker Use Cases(video)](https://www.youtube.com/watch?v=Vfik6KLelbQ&list=PLqs5lOxsEMidwKXCOec5d_f6UXsZtuYhf&index=14)

 # What this repository contains
-This repository contains 2 branches; Panther Client &  Panther Web Docker files.
-The Panther Client Docker file consist of a sample dockerfile to dockerize your Panther Client application.
-The Panther Web  Docker file consists of a sample dockerfile to dockerize Panther Web application.
+This repository contains one branch; docker-panther-trial.
+The docker-panther-trial consist of a sample dockerfile to dockerize sample limited file Panther trial edition.
+This limited file trial edition of docker-panther image to run a panther inside docker container to run panther in motif and character mode.
+Also to run a web application of panther.

 ![](BranchInfo.PNG)